Einfach-Gaming/egmrp-wiki/installation.md

 This Tutorial tells you how to install EGM:RP

+**0. Prerequisites **

+- Your server does have to have a valid Gameserver Login Token (GSLT)

+- You can generate one here: https://steamcommunity.com/dev/managegameservers?l=german

 **1. Download Things**

 - [EGM Development Website](https://egm-development.com/) Here you have to download your DRM DLL aswell as the gamemode